buchi-stdesign/shinos-prior-record/README.md

 - SHINOS is not a product, service, or technique.
 - The record documents **that an event occurred**, nothing more.

+## Authoritative Record

+The authoritative prior records of SHINOS are archived on Zenodo.

+Please refer to the Zenodo DOI links for citation and verification.
+This GitHub repository serves only as a reference mirror.

 ---

 Creator & recorder: SHIN